-The Group is exposed to changes in interest rates as around 98.01% of its bank borrowings bear interest at floating rates.
+The Group is exposed to changes in interest rates as around 98.63% of its bank borrowings bear interest at floating rates.
 The Group currently has no derivative contracts for interest rates.
+A possible increase in interest rates (i.e. Euribor), would mean an increase in interest expense, which would negatively impact in the cash flow of the Group.